 NOTE: The "\$" in the above expression does not function to create an absolute cell reference as in the first example above.
 In this context, the "\$" syntax is used to express a string variable stored in a user-parameter cell, before converting that string to a numeric value.

-9.4.2.1 Naming Data Ranges
+8.4.2.1 Naming Data Ranges

-You can assign a name to a worksheet data range and use the name in cell formulas or column formulas and to define Reference Lines in graphs.
+You can assign a name to a worksheet data range or column label rows, and use the name in cell formulas or column formulas and to define Reference Lines in graphs.